dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 2. If a win is not possible then force a draw
 3. If a draw is not possible then try to prolong the game as much as possible

+*Note: The algorithm assumes the opponent is also going to play optimally*
 _________________________________________________________________________________________________
 ### Input Data